Today You Should Know

 Screenshot taken from Court Reporting and Captioning at Home.

 A stenographer usually presses three or more keys simultaneously (known as "chords") for each syllable or sound of a word.
 Take "STOP," for example.
 A stenographer would type S and T on the left side because that's the first part of the word, O on the bottom for the vowel, and P on the right because it's the ending sound of the word.
+This technique allows court reporters to type fast without needing to press individual keys for each letter.

 Screenshot taken from Qwerty Steno.

 For example, if they want to type a syllable that starts or ends with M, they will type P and H together.
 And since vowels don't sound the same in every word (e.g. "bAt" with a short A sound; and "bAit" with a long A sound), there are codes for those sounds as well.
-When all these codes are used, the shorthand looks nonsensical, but it makes sense to a trained stenographer
+When all these codes are used, the shorthand looks nonsensical, but it makes sense to a trained stenographer.

 Screenshot taken from Qwerty Steno.

 To make the process even faster, stenographers often program their own abbreviations for commonly used phrases, like "May it please the court."
+This allows them to reduce the number of keystrokes needed, further increasing their typing speed.

 Stenographs are often hooked up to a computer that contains special software which does the job of translating the shorthand into a readable transcript.
 Court reporters will then review the computer's translation for accuracy before submitting the official record.
+This combination of unique keyboard design, shorthand techniques, and digital translation is what enables court reporters to type every word at incredibly high speeds, sometimes exceeding 200 words per minute.

 See this content in the original post